 Michael McCormick first learned about City of Davis greenbelts and bike paths as an example of best practices as part of graduate school in urban planning.
 As an active transportation enthusiast and new Davis resident, he is proud to be part of this community -- the history and the future that Davis is helping to create.

-Cool Davis was formed to inspire our community to significantly reduce greenhouse gas emissions, adapt to a changing climate, and improve the quality of life for all.
 Michael believes that just as California has led the country and the world down a path to faster and more effective environmental policy, Davis has the potential to influence California, the nation, and the world.

 Living in Davis has allowed Michael to weave bicycling into his daily commute and life.
 His daughter is just getting started bicycling, but she loves that feeling of freedom and excitement as much as he did when he was a child.

 Michael is a Senior Planner with the Governor's Office of Planning and Research and an American Institute Certified Planner (AICP) who works on climate change and land use as a career, but it’s also his personal passion.